Hormonal therapy for womb cancer

 The aim of treatment is to try to shrink the cancer and control symptoms.

-The main hormonal treatment for advanced or recurrent womb cancer is progesterone.
-You are most likely to have it as a tablet.
-Or your GP or practice nurse may give it to you as an injection.
+The main hormonal treatment for womb cancer that has spread or come back is progesterone.
+You usually have it as a tablet.
 The most common types of progesterone are:

-An operation to remove the womb and ovaries is the standard treatment for most women with womb cancer.
-But some women may have fertility-sparing treatment instead.
-This is for women who want the chance to have children in future.
-It is only suitable for a few women with stage 1, grade 1 womb cancer.
+An operation to remove the womb and ovaries (hysterectomy) is usually the standard treatment for womb cancers.
+But it is sometimes possible to have fertility-sparing treatment instead if you want the chance to have children in future.
+It is only suitable if you have stage 1, grade 1 womb cancer.

 The treatment usually involves taking daily progesterone tablets.
-Less commonly, progesterone can be given directly into the womb through a hormone-releasing intrauterine device (sometimes called an IUD or coil).
+Sometimes, progesterone is given directly into the womb through a hormone-releasing intrauterine device (sometimes called an IUD or coil).

 - if the cancer does not respond to hormone treatment